dataminr/react-components/docs/table.md

         onClick (only for action type columns)
             type: function
             required: true if column is of action type
             description: Action to invoke when clicking on an action cell.
 Callback will be invoked with click event, and data of full row clicked.
-Event propogation will automatically be stopped as to not invoke both cell and row click handlers, if present.
+Event propagation will automatically be stopped as to not invoke both cell and row click handlers, if present.

         markup (only for action type columns)
             type: object